homeshell/demo-projects-python/README.md

 basic_timer - first python project ever made. a personal project both for fun and learning.

-Knight_Project - first formally assigned python project. it was academically graded which aided in focusing on what to concepts to focus on.
+Knight_Project - first formally assigned python project. it was academically graded which aided in focusing on what to concepts to implement.

 Current contributions focused mainly on: